samanshirdell/Dotfiles/readme.md

 ## Overview

 - This Neovim "rice" is a simplified version of Lazyvim, created with custom Lua files.
 It’s lightweight and includes only what you need.
-Really i just installed lazy and configured only the pluggins I wanted.
+I just installed lazy and configured only the pluggins I wanted.
 - It features:
   - Alpha-nvim
   - Pywal theme